 Maternal, Newborn and Child Health Educator

-Rwanda has made enormous progress over the last twenty eight years in its economic, political and social development.
-Great strides have been made in maternal and child health recently, in part due to a strong commitment on the part of the Government of Rwanda in strengthening health systems and quality services; and introducing 60,000 Community Health Workers (CHWs) into the health sector.
+Rwanda has made enormous progress over the last 28 years in its economic, political and social development.
+Great strides have been made in maternal and child health recently, in part due to a strong commitment by the Government of Rwanda in strengthening health systems and quality services; and introducing 60,000 Community Health Workers (CHWs) into the health sector.
 Despite significant gains, data from the Rwanda Demographic Health Survey (RDHS) 2019-2020 shows that 33% of children under five are stunted due to malnourishment.
 This has resulted in increased mortality, morbidity, decreased educational achievement and lost productivity.

 To conduct this work, Volunteers coordinate with their local colleagues on programs and educational initiatives to: